SebastianoDenegri/vietnam-systemic-risk-index/README.md

 - `notebooks/machine_learning/` – Notebooks for the financial stress prediction ML analysis.
 - `notebooks/appendix_c/` – Notebooks for the LSTM robustness analysis across different random initializations.

-Each notebook will prompt the user to upload the required datasets from the corresponding folder under `data/`.
+Each notebook will prompt the user to upload the required datasets from the corresponding folder under `data/`.\

+## Citation
+If you use the VSRI framework, methodology, or any part of code from this repository in academic work, research, or other projects, please cite this study and acknowledge the original authors:
+> Denegri, Sebastiano, and Thinh Cao.
+A Systemic Risk Framework for the Vietnamese Market: a Composite Risk Index and Financial Stress Prediction.
+Master of Science in Financial Engineering, WorldQuant University, 2026.

+## License
+This project is licensed under the MIT license.
+See the 'LICENSE' file for details.
+If you use the VSRI framework, methodology, or any part of code from this repository in academic work, research, or other projects, please cite this study as described in the **Citation** section.

+## Acknowledgments
+- WorldQuant University and the MSc in Financial Engineering program.
+- <a href='https://cafef.vn/'>CafeF</a>, <a href='https://finance.yahoo.com/'>Yahoo Finance</a>, and <a href='https://github.com/akfamily/akshare'>AKShare</a> for providing access to the data used in this research.
+- The Python community and the developers of the open-source libraries used that made developing the VSRI framework possible.